#1E1E1E

 6. Write the introduction and conclusion.

-It can be challenging to write a good intro until you finish — when you’ve put so much thought into it that it’s easy to summarize.
+Writing a good intro is challenging until you finish, when you’ve put so much thought into it that it’s easy to summarize.

 The introduction should start by explaining your research question.
 Zoom out to give your readers context, but not too far.
 Openers like “Since the birth of civilization…” or “Everyone knows…” are common mistakes.
 You don’t have to make your topic relevant to every human on Earth, just the ones likely already interested.
 Summarize what they probably already know in just a sentence or two before explaining why your research question needs to be asked and answered.
 The intro can be more than one paragraph, but the thesis should be the last sentence.
-Be sure it’s clear to your reader what the point is and what they can expect from reading the entire paper.
+Be sure to clarify what the point is and what your reader can expect from reading the entire paper.

-It’s tempting to hurry through the conclusion or even forget about it.
-You might think the piece speaks for itself, and it’s not necessary to restate what you’ve already stated throughout.
+It’s important to learn how to write a conclusion for a research paper.
+You might think the piece speaks for itself, and restating what you’ve already stated throughout is not necessary.
 However, the conclusion that seems obvious to you as a writer might not be apparent to your reader.
 Plus, as you saw in your research process, many readers want to understand the conclusion of your research even if they don’t have time to read the entire thing.
-Don’t offer new information.
+One important tip on how to write a conclusion for a research paper is not to offer new information.
 Restate the thesis, summarize everything you have presented, take a clear stance on the topic, and provide a final insight or suggestions for further research.

 7. Revise, edit, and proofread.